HeartlessAUS/Darker-Discord/README.md

 # Created for BandagedBD

-## + includes auto updater using a imported css via GitHub.
+## + includes auto updater using an imported css via GitHub.
 ### If you run into issues regarding the theme please first reload discord to see if the problems have already been fixed via the above.
 ### Sometimes, in rare cases, discord wont reload external css, if this happens pleas ebe patient until discord reloads caches.